abhinavg916/git-and-github/Git Ignore.md

-# How to Exclude Files and Folders during Commit and Push
+# Git Ignore

-## Case: Removal of Metadata folders of IDE
+## How to Exclude Files and Folders during Commit and Push
-* For Example - IntelliJ IDEA generates .idea folder
+* Removal of Metadata folders of IDE
-* Similarly, it can be applied for Eclipse IDE.
+* For Example - IntelliJ IDEA generates .idea folder, Eclipse IDE generates metadata, bin folders, and in many such scenarios

-### Method 1: Smarter Way
+### Method 1:
 * Steps:
   * Locate the local repository of the project in which Git is initialised and if not, initialise it.
   * Look for `.gitignore` file in the same repository.